DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Experiments

-\paragraph{Tournament Configuration.} To maximize computational efficiency, we conduct a swiss-style tournament: For $n$ participants, instead of pairing each participant with $(n-1)$ others, a swiss tournament pairs each player with $\lceil log_2(n) \rceil$ players of similar rankings without repeats.
-This design effectively reduces computational costs of ranking $n$ models from $O(n^2)$ to $O(nlog_2(n))$.
-To mitigate bias, the tournament begins with a randomized initialization, followed by 4 rounds of dynamic pairing.
-While the minimum rounds ($\lceil \log_2 6 \rceil = 3$) of 3 is recommended by the swiss tournament design, We deliberately oversample slightly to mitigate the variance from early-stage stochasticity.
-To ensure domain robustness, each pairing competes across 30 distinct Dynamic Information Trees derived from diverse Real-world Websites {(refer to Appendix \ref{app:dataset_stats} for detailed topic and domain distributions)}.
+\paragraph{Tournament Configuration.} \rc{To maximize computational efficiency, we conduct a Swiss-style tournament: For $n$ participants, instead of pairing each participant with $(n-1)$ others, a Swiss tournament pairs each player with $\lceil \log_2(n) \rceil$ players of similar rankings without repeats.
+This design effectively reduces computational costs of ranking $n$ models from $O(n^2)$ to $O(n\log_2(n))$.} To mitigate bias, the tournament begins with a randomized initialization, followed by 4 rounds of dynamic pairing.
+While the minimum number of rounds recommended by the Swiss tournament design is $\lceil \log_2 6 \rceil = 3$, we deliberately oversample slightly to reduce variance from early-stage stochasticity.
+To ensure both domain robustness and fair comparison, each pairing competes across the same set of 30 pre-constructed Information Trees derived from diverse real-world websites {(refer to Appendix \ref{app:dataset_stats} for detailed topic and domain distributions)}.

 \paragraph{Scoring Mechanism.} Following competitive gaming standards \citep{elo1978rating}, we utilize the Elo rating system updated via the Bradley-Terry (BT) model \citep{bradley1952rank}.
 Elo scores are dynamically updated after each round to guide the subsequent pairings, ensuring that models continuously face opponents of comparable strength.